aidanmrli/rwm-pt-pytorch/README.md

 - symmetry of the distribution
 - numpy seed

+The simulation class is able to generate visualizations such as a histogram in a single dimension, and the traceplot of a single dimension (or all dimensions).

+## Directory Structure
 General classes with their attributes and methods are in the main folder.
 - MCMCSimulation is a class for running a single MCMC simulation for generating samples from a target distribution and visualizing the various metrics and results.
 - TargetDistribution is a general interface for specifying the methods of a target distribution.
 The implementations of this class in the target_distributions folder implement these methods, such as the density.